szze/SpecFlowPlus-Resources/SpecFlowPlus-Runner-Command-Line.md

 You can run your SpecFlow tests via SpecFlow+ Runner from the command line.
-Use `SpecRun.exe` located in the `..\packages\SpecRun.Runner.1.2.0\tools\` directory of your Visual Studio project to run your tests.
+Use `SpecRun.exe` located in the `..\packages\SpecRun.Runner.{version}\tools\` directory of your Visual Studio project to run your tests.

 Start `SpecRun.exe` without any parameters to display an overview of the available commands.
 Use the `help` command to display information on a specific command, e.g. `SpecRun.exe help run`.